-Hepcidin is synthesized in the liver as a pre-propeptide of 84 amino acids (aa); it then undergoes successive proteolytic cleavage to produce the 25-aa bioactive form which is secreted in plasma.
+Hepcidin is synthesized in the liver as a pre-propeptide of 84 amino acids (aa); it then undergoes successive proteolytic cleavage to produce the 25-aa bioactive form, which is secreted in plasma.
 Being a low-molecular-weight peptide, hepcidin is assumed to be rapidly excreted by the kidney[26,27], where it is supposed to be taken up and degraded by the renal proximal tubule.
 Indeed, hepcidin was first isolated from human urine and named according to its synthetic site (hep-) and its antibacterial properties shown in vitro (-cidin).
 The mass spectroscopy studies have shown the presence of urinary 25-aa hepcidin as well as shorter forms (22 aa and 20 aa) that are supposed to be degradation products with still unknown functions[28].
-Hepcidin exhibits a cysteine-rich structure reminiscent of four disulfide bridges defensins with in vitro antimicrobial activity[15,26,29], suggesting ancestral innate defense proprieties against invasive bacteria.
+Hepcidin exhibits a cysteine-rich structure reminiscent of four disulfide bridges defensins with in vitro antimicrobial activity[15,26,29], suggesting ancestral innate defense properties against invasive bacteria.
 Hepcidin structure is characteristic of peptides able to disrupt bacterial membranes and is similar to other antimicrobial peptides such as defensins.
 Hepcidin may also limit bacterial proliferation by decreasing iron in plasma and extracellular fluids.
 With regards to this immune activity, hepcidin synthesis was shown to be highly induced by inflammatory signals such as IL-6, allowing it to play a major role in the anemia associated with chronic diseases and inflammation[30–33].
 Hepcidin is also induced in the liver in response to lipopolysaccharide (LPS) through activin B and SMAD-signaling, but this pathway is still debatable[34–37].

 Hepcidin is mainly, but not exclusively, produced and secreted by the liver.
 Indeed, several studies have shown that hepcidin is locally synthesized by multiple other tissues including kidney[38], macrophages[39,40], stomach[41], adipose tissue[42], brain[43], heart[44] and pancreas[45].
 Iron is essential for the normal function of these organs.
 In addition, hepcidin was found in atypical biological fluids as bile, ascitic and pleural, and cerebrospinal liquid[46,47].
 The functions carried out by this extrahepatic hepcidin are not completely known but this concern has gained increased attention in recent years.
 Some related findings will be discussed below.